 In this beautiful homily for 23rd Sunday in Ordinary Time, Year A, Father Hanly reminds us that the Messiah is not only in heaven calling us all to eternal life, he is down on the earth trying to teach us how to change this world.

-And then, of course, last week, just the very next step, what Jesus says he must now show them the way of the Messiah, so listen carefully.
-The way of the Messiah is to turn to Jerusalem to go there to be arrested, mocked, scourged, nailed on the cross and die and then to rise again.
+And then, of course, last week, just the very next step, when Jesus says he must now show them the way of the Messiah, so listen carefully, the way of the Messiah is to turn to Jerusalem to go there to be arrested, mocked, scourged, nailed on the cross and die and then to rise again.

 And, of course, the first one is: just because you’re walking with me does not mean that you have risen up to heaven.
 It means that you’re going to work among the people to let them know that the Messiah is not only in heaven calling you all to eternal life, he is down on the earth trying to teach you how to change this world.